 Sure, I think one of the best tips one can give is to seek for help when purchasing a Speedmaster from the guys from OmegaForums.net for example.
 There is a huge Speedmaster community out there who are eager to help you out to identify a correct (or incorrect) Speedmaster Professional 145.022.
-If you are able to spend a bit, I suggest you buy the Moonwatch Only book from Rossier and Marquie that was introduced in November 2019.
+If you are able to spend a bit, I suggest you buy the new Moonwatch Only book from Rossier and Marquie that was introduced in November 2019.
 If you travel a lot and want something ready at hand, also consider purchasing their iBook version of that book for your iPhone or iPad.
 You can read more about the mobile version here.

 Some personal rules that I use

 If you come across a Speedmaster Pro 145.022 that you really like but has – for example – an incorrect bezel and hands: if it doesn’t speak to you otherwise, let it go.
 Finding the correct parts is becoming a burden and it is better to wait for something better to come along.
 It might also be cheaper in the end.

 A Speedmaster Pro 145.022 that I would really leave alone without even thinking about it, would be one with a replacement dial.
 On the other hand, if one is offered to you for very little money, one could decide to use it as a daily beater watch or invest a bit in an original dial.
 But price is very decisive here.

 In any case, always make sure to give the watch a full winding (ask the seller not to have it fully wound when visiting), pull the crown, move the hands around and use the chronograph.
 If everything works and feels correct (no heavy winding turning of the crown in general), you should be fine.
 However, always try to see if there is an opportunity to see the movement and look for corrosion.

 If you have questions or additional tips (such as “Buy the seller” :- )), leave a comment!
 Let’s help each other out here!